 Following our merger with Elucd, we built upon their cutting-edge technology to introduce a community survey that stands out for its:

-Continuous data collection: We distribute your survey throughout the year to reach a large sample size and place the most current feedback in your hands.
+Continuous data collection: We distribute your survey 2-4 times a year to reach a large sample size and place the most current feedback in your hands.

 Cross-platform digital distribution: We deliver the survey via ads, reaching residents on the devices and platforms where they already are.
 Learn more about our distribution methodology here.